Santa-Clara-Imaginarium-Lab/SoloPose/README.md

 we need to install the [huggingface](https://huggingface.co/docs/transformers/installation#:~:text=%F0%9F%A4%97%20Transformers%20is%20tested%20on,PyTorch%20installation%20instructions.) to apply the pre-train model.
 Besides, our network is implemented by Pytorch.

-Right now this project is pravite.
-You need to setup a token for users to access.

-The place to get a token: github settings/Developer settings/Personal access tokens/

 ```
 conda create -n pose python=3.8